Yah4taj/ReactRouter_GLAB320H.8.1/README.md

+"Cryptoprices"

+*Create a "multi-page" React application using BrowserRouter.
+*Fetch and handle data from an external API in React.

+** JSX, React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.